 In addition to their core coursework, industrial engineering students have an additional 22–26 credits of restricted electives that can be used to either focus on a particular area of industrial engineering or broaden their knowledge in other fields.

 Students who are interested in applying industrial engineering concepts in business environments should consider using their restricted elective credits to complete the IE Business Engineering option, which includes courses in engineering project management, management systems engineering and advanced manufacturing costing techniques as well as several College of Business courses (see below).

 The IE Business Engineering option currently requires four additional credits above the University’s required 180 to graduate, and students must declare the option early in their professional program in order to allow for prerequisites and sequencing.

 Students completing the IE Business Engineering option often take BA 260 in order to complete a minor in Business and Entrepreneurship.
-The Business & Entrepreneurship minor is outside of the authority of the School of MIME industrial engineering program and is wholly owned by the College of Business, so please review their details about adding the Business & Entrepreneurship minor.
-Please also meet with a School of MIME advisor to discuss how the minor might fit into your academic plans.
+The Business & Entrepreneurship minor is outside of the authority of the MIME industrial engineering program and is wholly owned by the College of Business, so please review their details about adding the Business & Entrepreneurship minor.
+Please also meet with a MIME advisor to discuss how the minor might fit into your academic plans.